rach7777/monax-may/content/blog/2019/2019-01-26-2019-year-of-the-marmot.md

 **Last year was a whirlwind of startup growth for us**

-> We [pivoted](https://monax.io/blog/2018/04/26/monax-is-pivoting.-heres-why/), turning our focus from horizontal software company and moving up the stack to build a vertically integrated legal technology solution.
+- We [pivoted](https://monax.io/blog/2018/04/26/monax-is-pivoting.-heres-why/), turning our focus from horizontal software company and moving up the stack to build a vertically integrated legal technology solution.

-> We tripled our team - adding crucial staff to our development, support and sales/marketing teams.
+- We tripled our team - adding crucial staff to our development, support and sales/marketing teams.
 Read about a few of these additions to the marmot fold: [Adam](https://monax.io/blog/2018/10/23/meet-the-marmots-adam-locklin-director-of-partnerships/) [Anjlee](https://monax.io/blog/2018/09/17/meet-the-marmots-anjlee-khurana-legal-engineer/) [Chenxiao](https://monax.io/blog/2018/10/05/meet-the-marmots-chenxiao-hu-wu-producer-experience-associate/) and [Greg](https://monax.io/blog/2018/10/30/meet-the-marmots-greg-hill-site-reliability-engineer/).

-> We began development of the [Agreements Network](https://monax.io/blog/2018/04/27/monax-is-pleased-to-introduce-the-agreements-network/) together with the first [group of collaborators](https://www.forbes.com/sites/sarahhansen/2018/07/26/11-companies-join-agreements-network-to-develop-ethereum-platform-for-lawyers/#31925a5d4aec)
+- We began development of the [Agreements Network](https://monax.io/blog/2018/04/27/monax-is-pleased-to-introduce-the-agreements-network/) together with the first [group of collaborators](https://www.forbes.com/sites/sarahhansen/2018/07/26/11-companies-join-agreements-network-to-develop-ethereum-platform-for-lawyers/#31925a5d4aec)

-> We announced the release of our [Blackstone](https://github.com/agreements-network/blackstone) project which comprises a business process engine written entirely in Solidity smart contract language as well as a high-level RESTful API.
+- We announced the release of our [Blackstone](https://github.com/agreements-network/blackstone) project which comprises a business process engine written entirely in Solidity smart contract language as well as a high-level RESTful API.
 This extensive release includes over **19,000 lines of solidity code** and is the culmination of four years of work focused on advancing blockchain technology for businesses.
 Read more on this powerful BPM engine and how it can supercharge your business workflow [here](https://monax.io/blog/2018/09/25/introducing-the-monax-bpmn-engine---the-powerhouse-for-legal-products./).

-> We introduced the [Monax Platform](https://monax.io/blog/2018/12/04/introducing-the-monax-platform---contract-lifecycle-management-for-the-digital-age/) releasing private beta phase.
+-  We introduced the [Monax Platform](https://monax.io/blog/2018/12/04/introducing-the-monax-platform---contract-lifecycle-management-for-the-digital-age/) releasing private beta phase.
 The platform is packed with next-level features such as the [Legal Products Studio](https://monax.io/blog/2018/11/22/introducing-the-monax-legal-product-studio/) and we are excited to be nearing public beta this February.
 Take a look at the platform dashboard 'DealSpace' [here](https://monax.io/blog/2019/01/21/introducing-the-monax-platform-dashboard---features-overview-vlog/).

-> Our CEO [Casey] was featured in the global media- highlights were interviews live on [Yahoo Finance](https://www.youtube.com/watch?v=l7fGViMPaNE), [Bloomberg Markets Radio](https://monax.io/blog/2018/08/07/ceo-casey-interviewed-live-on-bloomberg-markets-radio/), and [Nasdaq Trade Talks](https://www.youtube.com/watch?v=WLp7L8Zie_k&t=17s).
+- Our CEO [Casey](https://www.linkedin.com/in/compleatang/) was featured in the global media- highlights were interviews live on [Yahoo Finance](https://www.youtube.com/watch?v=l7fGViMPaNE), [Bloomberg Markets Radio](https://monax.io/blog/2018/08/07/ceo-casey-interviewed-live-on-bloomberg-markets-radio/), and [Nasdaq Trade Talks](https://www.youtube.com/watch?v=WLp7L8Zie_k&t=17s).
 A regualrly updated list of press links is [here](https://monax.io/blog/2018/10/15/monax-in-the-news/) on our blog.

-> We created a blockchain-based game, [Marmota Prime](https://app.monax.io/marmota-prime), to showcase how Monax legal products have the ability to power pretty much any kind of legal relationship.
+- We created a free blockchain-based prediction game, [Marmota Prime](https://app.monax.io/marmota-prime), to showcase how Monax legal products have the ability to power pretty much any kind of legal relationship.
 Read more about it [here](https://monax.io/blog/2018/12/11/introducing-marmota-prime---a-prizewinner-of-a-game/).

-> We attended 10 industry conferences accross the globe, spreading the word about the exciting developments.
+- We attended 10 industry conferences accross the globe, spreading the word about the exciting developments.
 Have a look at our [YouTube channel](https://www.youtube.com/channel/UCTNwr9rWLg3C3gtZolFZDOQ/videos) for presentation videos and more.

 We've packed in so much in one year - here's an interactive timeline of the hightlights: